davidsandberg/facenet/README.md

 ## Pre-trained model
 ### Inception-ResNet-v1 model
-Currently, the best performing model is an Inception-Resnet-v1 model trained on CASIA-Webface aligned with [MTCNN](https://github.com/davidsandberg/facenet/tree/master/src/align).
+A couple of pretrained models are provided.
+They are trained using softmax loss with the Inception-Resnet-v1 model.
+The datasets has been aligned using [MTCNN](https://github.com/davidsandberg/facenet/tree/master/src/align).

 ## Performance
 The accuracy on LFW for the model [20170512-110547](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk) is 0.992+-0.003.
 A description of how to run the test can be found on the page [Validate on LFW](https://github.com/davidsandberg/facenet/wiki/Validate-on-lfw).